PatriXcX/PatriXcX/README.md

 [Adalaber promo Betty](https://adalab.es/)

 Frontend developer rookie with a love for creating beautiful and responsive web experiences.
 I thrive with building modern, responsive websites.
-Currently looking to collaborate on projects that focus on frontend technologies, although also learning and intrested in backend projects.
+Currently looking to collaborate on projects that focus on frontend technologies, although also discovering and intrested in backend projects.
 Curious mind: I love learning something new every day, and that's what fuels me as a new developer.

-In addition, an extensive previous work-experience leading projects and teams has fueled my interest to learn more about project management.
+Furthermore, my organizational skills (big fan of Kanban boards here 😊) and extensive experience leading projects and teams in a retail environment, have sparked a growing passion for project management in the programming field.

 #### 🚀 Skills, Languages and Tools